Azure/azure-spatial-anchors-samples/README.md

 # Azure Spatial Anchors Samples

 Welcome to the Azure Spatial Anchors samples repository on GitHub.
 Azure Spatial Anchors is a managed cloud service and platform that enables multi-user, spatially aware mixed reality and augmented reality (MR/AR) apps for HoloLens, iOS devices with ARKit, and Android devices with ARCore.
-For more information, see [Azure Spatial Anchors documentation](https://docs.microsoft.com/azure/spatial-anchors/overview "Azure Spatial Anchors Documentation")
+For more information, see [Azure Spatial Anchors documentation](https://docs.microsoft.com/azure/spatial-anchors/overview "Azure Spatial Anchors Documentation").

 ## Create your first app

+Follow the quickstart tutorials below to learn how to deploy the sample applications included in this repository.
+Note that both Git and [Git LFS](https://git-lfs.github.com/) are required to properly clone the repository.

 [Android Java](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-android "Android Quickstart")